SrijanBadhya/Debsoc/Running the PES Debsoc.md

 which are fair, so decide what you feel.

 ---
-If you have the time and the bandwidth, a great time to teach
+If you have the time and the bandwidth, a great time to teach debate was when only one person shows up to a session but you don't feel like cancelling the session and sending them away.
+What's great about this is that you can make the lesson personalized, understand their thinking process, and tune it precisely.
+It's also low stak

 ### Pranks